When To Capitalize Long Prepositions In A Book Title

 For example, The Chicago Manual of Style says all should use lowercase and never capitalize long prepositions.

-But AP Style recommends capitalizing words of more than four letters.
+But AP Style recommends capitalizing prepositions of more than four letters.

 Finally, APA Style says do not capitalize words of three letters or fewer.

-If you are new to the rules, it can make it very confusing to know how to punctuate your new book title correctly.
+If you are new to the rules, it can be very confusing to know how to punctuate your new book title correctly.
 But here are a few tips that might help you decide on the best approach.

 rules of capitalization